jay-liang42/EPPMathworksSolarPanel5/README.md

 - **η(θ) = cos(θ − 30°)** (efficiency function based on tilt angle)
 - **sunIntensity(θ) = 1000 · cos(θ − 45°)** (sunlight intensity variation based on tilt angle)
 - **f(r) = exp(−0.1 · (r − 1)²)** (efficiency function based on aspect ratio)

+## Setup Instructions

+- Download the MATLAB live script from the repository.
+- Download the Optimization Toolbox from MATLAB.
+It is required to run some of the commands in the script.
+- Open and run the live script in MATLAB.
+The results will appear after the script is done running.